DavidAnson/grunt-check-pages/README.md

 `maxResponseTime` specifies the maximum amount of time (in milliseconds) a page request can take to finish downloading.

-Requests that take more time trigger a failure (but are still checked for any other issues).
+Requests that take more time will trigger a failure (but are still checked for other issues).

 ## Release History